General Questions

 Participating Directors, Actors and Technicians

-What are the Conference dates?
+What are the Festival dates?

 What meals are provided?

 You may sign up for workshops when you arrive at the GPTC.
-Sign up sheets are located near the registration desk at the SCC.
+Sign-up sheets are located near the registration desk at the SCC.

 Actors: I have been cast in a reading.
 Now what?

 You must upload your information to our participant database as soon as possible after casting.
 You have made a firm commitment to attend all of your rehearsals and readings.
-Check emails regularly for communication with your Director – they will be your main contact for your GPTC experience.
+Check emails regularly for communication with your director – they will be your main contact for your GPTC experience.

 Directors: How do I schedule a room for rehearsal?